wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-fvc-in-data-caches.markdown

 Effective cache size is hence increased by storing two compressed cache blocks into the same slot whenever possible, achieving a maximum effective compression ratio of 2x.

+In order to collect frequent values, the paper proposes using software profiling to scan the memory image of the application and identify the most frequently occurring values.
+Only a small number of values are needed.
+For example, the paper suggests that eight values are sufficient to cover more than 50% of the working set for six out of the ten applications in in SPECint95.
+When the frequent values are determined, they are loaded into the hardware dictionary, and will remain there for the rest of the execution to serve as the compression and decompression reference.